Fleurdel34/Sarter-Website-Refactoring/README.md

 ## Where to start

-As you can see, an architecture has already been defined for the project.
-It is just a suggestion, you can choose to use your own.
-The predefined architecture includes (in addition to the default angular architecture) the following:
+As you can see, an architecture has already been defined for the project.The predefined architecture includes the following:

-- `components` folder: contains every reusable components
+- `components` folder: contains every reusable components (header and pie-chart)
-- `pages` folder: contains components used for routing
+- `pages` folder: contains components used for routing: dashboard, country-detail and not-found
-- `core` folder: contains the business logic (`services` and `models` folders)
+- `models` folder: contains interfaces used for data (olympic and participation)

-I suggest you to start by understanding this starter code.
-Pay an extra attention to the `app-routing.module.ts` and the `olympic.service.ts`.

-Once mastered, you should continue by creating the typescript interfaces inside the `models` folder.
-As you can see I already created two files corresponding to the data included inside the `olympic.json`.
-With your interfaces, improve the code by replacing every `any` by the corresponding interface.

-You're now ready to implement the requested features.

-Good luck!
+- `service` folder: contains data.service.ts file.
+    `file` data.service: contains an array included the data of `olympic.json` file.

+You can read ARCHITECTURE.md file to understand the application's structure.

+## features.

+### header:
+    contains a main title
+### dashboard with pie chart:
+    constains data from all countries
+### detail page with detail card and line chart:
+    contains data from a single country